Create a Job

 kubectl get job example-job

-The following output indicates that one pod has completed and the Job is still Running.
+One pod has succeeded; the Job is still running:

 NAME STATUS COMPLETIONS DURATION AGE